 During 2020, there was concern about hiking on the A.T. because the number of deaths nationally due to COVID-19 and the fact that hiking the A.T. promotes interstate travel, with hikers not only being on the trail but also hiking into towns along the trail.
 Appalachian Trail Conservancy (ATC) used its outreach to encourage only day hiking and to ask hikers to follow CDC guidelines regarding social distancing and face covering.

 Both de Camara and GSMNP’s Hoyer said Ridgerunners have reported aggressive behavior by a handful of A.T. hikers during the 2020 and 2021 seasons.
 Some hikers have been rude to Ridgerunners when they were asked to comply with park policies or CDC guidelines.

 [For the latest information about safety requirements on the A.T. in GSMNP, call the Backcountry Office at 854-436-1297, daily from 8 a.m. to 5 p.m.
 (Eastern Time).]

 An important part of the Ridgerunners’ work in the Park is maintaining the seven privies along the A.T. in the Smokies.

-These moldering privies are an improved method of composting human waste versus a pit privy.
-With a moldering privy, mulch is deposited into the bin under the toilet seat.
-The mulch promotes decomposition of human waste.
+These composting privies are an improved method of composting human waste versus a pit privy.
+Mulch is deposited into the bin under the toilet seat, which promotes decomposition of human waste.